vigetlabs/simple-benchmark/README.md

         end
       end

-Calling `MyClass#do_a_thing` will log the execution to the configured log target.
+Calling `MyClass#do_a_thing` will log the execution to the configured log target:

+    doing a thing: 1.000000045 second(s)

 If you want to disable logging altogether, simply set `SimpleBenchmark.enabled = false` in a global configuration file (e.g. `config/initializers/benchmarking.rb` if you're using it in a Rails app).